Skip to main content

 Missed service forces the subcontractor to rent outside while your own machine produces nothing.
 The cost is your repair plus their external rental plus the missed productivity, all wearing the same brand.

-The machine returns from project A with damage.
+The machine returns from a project with damage.
 Was it operator error, fault progression or end-of-life?
-Without attribution at PIN level, the answer is opinion.
+Without attribution at PIN level, the answer is opinion, the wear is unrecoverable, and the asset quietly retires early.
 Resale value and renewal economics depend on the evidence.

 What changes between portfolio average and project truth